Vitamin D Special Issue

-To support authors of high-quality research but with limited access to open-access funding, the Editorial Office are offering a 25% discount on the Article Processing Charge.
+To support authors of high-quality research but with limited access to open-access funding, the Editorial Office are offering a 25% discount on the Article Publication Charge.
 Papers submitted by 30 June 2021 will be eligible for this discount.

 Thoughts from Editor-in-Chief, Professor Adrian Clark